siblackburn/python_bali/quiz/quiz.md

 ## Functions
 - What is a function?
 Define a simple function.
-(One that adds two numbers for example) A function is a set of code that performs a task and returns and outcome
+(One that adds two numbers for example) A function is a set of code that performs a task and returns and outcome It's a way to reuse code rather than having to re-write to use it

 def add_numbers(a, b):
     c = a + b
     return c

 - When a variable is declared inside a function, what scope does it have?
-The scope is within the function (and within the level of indentation it sits at)
+The scope is within the function - local scope (and within the level of indentation it sits at)

-- Describe variable shadowing and how it applies to functions (use code to explain yourself if appropriate)
+- Describe variable shadowing and how it applies to functions (use code to explain yourself if appropriate) 2 variables with the same name but different local scope (e.g. one global one local).
+Bad practice!!!!

 - What are first class functions?
 Provide a code example of first class functions being used.
+Referencing a function as if it was a value or a variable my_new_variable = the_function
+All functions in python are first class functions.

 - What does the return keyword do
 The return keyword allows us to return something out of the function to be used elsewhere. e.g. in the example above - we can then call c to print, assign to a variable etc.

 - [Optional] - What is pass by reference vs pass by value?
 When would you use one over the other?
+Pass by value - you get a copy of the value, and you don't get to modify it pass by reference - e.g. passing a list.
+You pass the reference to the list, not the values of the list.
+Many functions can modify the same variable

 ## OOP
 - What is object oriented programing.
 Why use it?
 Languages where everything is an object (for example Python!!!).
+Rather than defining code around functions We use it to reduce repetition
+Concept of data encapsulation - *lookup!!

 - What is the difference between a function and a method?
+Method is a function that applies to a class self is the first argument of a method

 - Write and use a simple class that contains: a constructor, an instance variable, an instance method.

 Class my_class()